gregorriegler/gregorriegler.github.io/_posts/2023-01-30-solo-programming-considered-bad.md

 - "Let's mob on this problem!"
 - "We have been mobbing on this problem."

-## Solo Programming Considered Bad
+## Solo Programming Considered Harmful

 ![Solo Programming](/assets/mob-programming/solo-programming.png "A Solo Programmer") *» A programmer is a person sitting solo in front of their computer, typing rapidly on their keyboard.